Marcel Oakley

+Career

-Life and career
+Early life and career

 Oakley was born in Birmingham, where he attended Ninestiles School in the Acocks Green district.
 He took up a two-year scholarship with Birmingham City's academy in July 2019.
 According to the then academy manager Kristjaan Speakman, Oakley "has the flexibility to play centre-back or right-back and is a very robust defender who excels in one v one duels in either position.
 His athletic qualities are improving and in possession as a right back he has the physical and technical qualities to join play in high areas of the pitch."
 He made his debut for Birmingham's under-23 team in February 2020, playing the whole of a 1–0 win against Derby County U23, and was a member of the team that finished as runners-up in the 2020–21 Professional Development League Northern Section, but did not play in the final against Sheffield United U23 which secured the overall title.

+Birmingham City

 Oakley was one of five second-year scholars offered their first professional contract in 2021, and one of four who accepted.
 He played in first-team pre-season friendlies – against Barrow, he "was an outlet down the right hand side behind Odin Bailey and mopped things up at the back, making a couple of important blocks in the process" – and was given squad number 52 for the 2021–22 season.

 Oakley made his senior debut on 10 August, starting at right back in Birmingham's EFL Cup first-round match at home to Colchester United of League Two.
 After 75 minutes, he scored the only goal of the match: he "was fed down the right hand side and he proceeded to lash the ball home into the far corner, via a nick from a defender."
 His first Football League appearance came on 6 November when, with five senior defenders unavailable through injury and himself only recently returned to fitness, he started at right wing-back in a 2–1 defeat at home to Reading in the Championship.
 According to manager Lee Bowyer, "He was excellent.
 First half up and down, up and down and putting tackles, he's only a little lad, but he doesn't care, he just fights."
 He started again on 23 November in a goalless draw away to Coventry City, but suffered a foot injury that was to keep him out until the following February.